 *Many important recordings have been lost or have become unplayable since the introduction of recorded sound in the late-nineteenth century.
 Many others are at risk of becoming lost.

-*Public institutions, libraries, and archives hold an estimated 46 million recordings, but few institutions know the full extent of their holdings or their physical condition.
+*Public institutions, libraries, and archives hold an estimated 46 million recordings, but few institutions know the full extent of their

 *Few institutions have the facilities, playback hardware, and staff resources to preserve recordings.

 *Master recordings are now more often in the possession of the original artists than they used to be.
 Many of these recordings are at risk because they are not being properly stored.

 *Many recordings believed to have been made of radio broadcasts are untraceable, and numerous transcription discs of national and local broadcasts have been destroyed.
 Little is known of what still exists, where it is stored, and in what condition.